 I read (almost) everything on my Kindle.
-It is the best thing ever.
+It is the best purchase decision I ever made.
 Read “You should get a Kindle”.

 2. Computer Software

-Here are some of my most used apps/tools on macOS (Catalina, if you’re curious).
-Apple’s software support is awesome.
+Here are some of my most used apps/tools on macOS (Big Sur, if you’re curious).
+Apple’s software support is incredible.
 I love macOS.
 I tried Windows and Ubuntu as well.

 - Password manager.
 Bitwarden is my password manager of choice.
 I use the free version, but that has most of the things you’ll need.
-For a few dollars a month, you can get more fancy features but the free version works for me.
+You can get more fancy features for a few dollars a month, but the free version works for me.

 - Google Chrome with Google as my default search engine for web browsing.

 - iTerm 2.0 is my terminal of choice.
-I don’t use all the features it has but it’s much better and prettier than the Terminal that ships with macOS.
+I don’t use all its features, but it’s much better and prettier than the Terminal that ships with macOS.